 Having received a nearly dead team, Levin immediately moved it to California.
 The club’s headquarters remained in San Diego, which had lost its team after the “Rockets” moved in 1971.

 In a city where the most seasoned brave men in the form of Marines and trainers of local zoo whales stopped, there was no place for a team named Braves.
-The club’s management suggested giving the team’s name more local color.
+The club’s management suggested giving the team a more local name.
 Therefore, the new name, San Diego Clippers, was soon approved.
-The team, retaining the old colors, was called the “Clippers,” after the city’s history as an important port in the Pacific Ocean.
+The team, retaining the old colors, was called the “Clippers” after the city’s history as an important Pacific port.
 By the way, the Clipper Star of India is still moored there as a floating museum.
 Three cleavers (a distinctive part of the clipper’s rigging) became the emblem of the new team.

 A clipper is a fast-moving sailing vessel or ship with sharp, water-cutting hull outlines.
 San Diego was famous for such ships.

 In 1981, the team was acquired by the infamous Donald Sterling.
-By that time, less than 5,000 people attended matches of the non-competitive team.
+By that time, fewer than 5,000 people attended matches of the non-competitive team.
 Therefore, the team decided to move.

-In 1984, Sterling managed to get NBA approval to move to Los Angeles, where the team had long been in the shadow of another local club.
-As for the club’s name, “Sterling,” was decided to leave it unchanged.
-This decision is quite understandable: the term clipper can mean hair clippers and lawn shears.
-And this is the only job that, according to Sterling, “these black guys” do well.
+In 1984, Sterling got NBA approval to move to Los Angeles, where the team had long been in the shadow of another local club.
+The club’s name, Sterling, was decided to remain unchanged.
+This decision is quite understandable: the term “clipper” can refer to hair clippers and lawn shears.
+According to Sterling, this is the only job that “these black guys” do well.
 The Los Angeles Clippers team does not have a mascot.

 Meaning and History

 The Los Angeles Clippers team previously had several names and logos.
-This is partly due to relocations: first, the franchise was in Buffalo, then moved to San Diego, and in 1984 moved to Los Angeles.
-But the change of emblems is explained not only by the move and the choice of a new nickname (until 1978, the club was called Braves) – the redesign is aimed at modernizing the style to improve the team’s image.
+This is partly due to relocations: first to Buffalo, then to San Diego, and finally to Los Angeles in 1984.
+However, the change in emblems is explained not only by the move and the adoption of a new nickname (until 1978, the club was called the Braves), but also by a redesign aimed at modernizing the style and improving the team’s image.

 What is Los Angeles Clippers?

-Los Angeles Clippers is an NBA baseball club that has changed three cities in its history.
+The Los Angeles Clippers are an NBA basketball club that has changed three cities in its history.
 Initially, it was based in Buffalo and known as the “Braves.”
-Then, it was transferred to San Diego and named Clippers.
+Then, it was transferred to San Diego and named the Clippers.
 In 1984, the sports franchise was moved to Los Angeles, retaining its current name.

 1971

-The debut logo of the Buffalo Braves contains only four elements.
-The first is the silhouette of a blue bison looking to the right.
-The second – an orange basketball.
-The third – red feathers in the shape of a Native American headdress.
-The fourth – is the inscription “Buffalo Braves,” executed in a standard sans-serif font.
+The Buffalo Braves’ debut logo contains only four elements: a silhouette of a blue bison looking to the right, an orange basketball, red feathers in the shape of a Native American headdress, and the inscription “Buffalo Braves,” executed in a standard sans-serif font.

 1972 – 1978

-From 1972 until the move to San Diego, the team used a complex multi-component emblem with a stylized letter “B.” Designers gave the “B” an original shape and decorated it in the center with a red-and-blue feather.
+From 1972 until the move to San Diego, the team used a complex, multi-component emblem featuring a stylized letter “B.” Designers gave the “B” an original shape and centered it with a red-and-blue feather.
 The inscription “BUFFALO BRAVES” was made in italics and red so as not to get lost against the background of the central letter.

 1979 – 1982